Coveros-GitHub-Sandbox/selenified/README.md

 * Safari 12 doesn't properly handle insecure (expired, invalid, bad, etc) ssl certificates.
 As a result, Safari gets stuck on the page indicating the certificate is invalid.
 There is currently no work around for this issue, other than installing a valid certificate for the site.
+* Chrome on Mac doesn't accept up/down keys in select dropdowns for navigation.
+Be cautious when trying to use Keys to manipulate selects

 ### Skipping Tests
 To handle some of these known issues, the ability to skip a test, based on the browser is provided.
 For example